 Crispy egg rolls that aren’t deep-fried in oil?
 Get out of my dreams, get into my mouth!
-These homemade Air Fryer Egg Rolls have a gratifyingly crispy exterior, which gives way to a meaty, veggie-packed filling.
+These healthy homemade Air Fryer Egg Rolls have a gratifyingly crispy exterior, which gives way to a meaty, veggie-packed filling, all without the fat of the deep fryer.
 I already want seconds!

 Why You’ll Love This Homemade Air Fryer Egg Roll Recipe